chaudhryjunaid/setup-macos/README.md

 # Appendix:
 ## List of included software
-- Please look at the shell script files to find out what software is installed by default and what additional software is available by uncommenting lines in these scripts.
+- Please look at the brew shell script files to find out what software is installed by default and what additional software is available by uncommenting lines in these scripts.

 ## Manually Running the playbook
 * If you already have a setup and want to execute/reset only part of the configuration done by this repo, please use the `--tags` or `--skip-tags` options: